-The comprehensive geriatric assessment is designed to
+The Comprehensive Geriatric Assessment (CGA) is designed to

 - Evaluate the multiple problems of older persons